 Training in OPC can currently be accessed through one, two or three day workshops delivered by Dr Fiona Graham, or an endorsed OPC trainer.
 All endorsed OPC trainers are listed on this page.
 OPC trainers or training courses not listed below are not recognised by the OPC Network and would not meet fidelity requirements for research in OPC.
 The certificate in OPC offered by AOTA from 2019 is not an OPC Network recognised qualification, nor is Diana Gantman Kraversky trained in OPC.
-A self-study course on OPC hosted by Dr Fi Graham is available below.
+A self-study course on OPC hosted by Associate Professor Fi Graham is available below.

 OPC training is provided on request, pending the availability of trainers.
 Six months advanced booking is usually required.
 It is at the discretion of the host whether an OPC training event is accessible to the general public.

 To host an OPC workshop, please contact Dr Fiona Graham (email email@example.com) or one of the endorsed trainers listed on this page.
 If wishing to host a workshop that is open to the public in your local city, we can advertise the workshop via the OPC website.

 An online, self-directed study course in OPC is also available.
 The OPC self-study introductory coaching course includes 5 modules, each with fun, interactive ways to learn coaching skills over 90 days of course access.
 Modules include: an introduction to OPC, Connect, Structure and Share domains, and translation of OPC into rehabilitation settings.
 Multiple video and audio demonstrations of coaching by Associate Professor Fi Graham illustrate coaching methods.
 Extension material provided enables the learner to continue their learning journey.
 A personal certificate on course completion provides evidence of study.
 The cost of the course is NZ$500, bulk discounts are available.